-Mower blades on your Kubota lawn mower should be changed once a year.
-Blades that wear quickly because they are exposed to excessive dirt, rocks and gravel will need to be replaced more frequently.
+The mower blades on your Kubota lawn mower should be changed once a year.
+Blades that wear quickly because they are exposed to excessive dirt, rocks, and gravel will need to be replaced more frequently.

 Sharpen your Kubota mower blades after every 25 hours of use.
 For the average homeowner, this amounts to twice a year.
 When operating your mower in sandy conditions, you will need to check your mower blades and sharpen them more frequently.

 Do New Kubota Mower Blades Need to Be Sharpened?